Piracy in the Sulu and Celebes Seas: Piracy after World War II

-Piracy reemerged in the immediate post-WWII period as a result of the deterioration of the security situation and the wide availability of military surplus engines and modern firearms.
-Police authorities of the newly independent Philippines were unable to get hold of the traffic of arms and goods (copra and cigarettes) by rebel groups, which was fueled by the motorisation of inter-island support.
-Emerging pirate groups mostly stemmed from the South of the country, derived from Muslim ethnic groups.
-In the Northern parts of Borneo, the Tawi- Tawi pirates were specifically of concern to late British colonial rule who were said to be descendants of 19th century Samal pirates.
+Piracy reemerged in the immediate post-WWII period due to deteriorating security conditions and the widespread availability of military-surplus engines and modern firearms.
+Police authorities of the newly independent Philippines were unable to curb the traffic in arms and goods (copra and cigarettes) by rebel groups, which was fueled by the motorization of inter-island support.
+Emerging pirate groups mostly originated in the South of the country and were drawn from Muslim ethnic groups.
+In the northern parts of Borneo, the Tawi-Tawi pirates were of particular concern to the late British colonial authorities, who were said to be descendants of 19th-century Samal pirates.
 The authorities in North Borneo recorded 232 pirate attacks between 1959 and 1962.
 During this period, pirates primarily targeted barter traders engaged in the copra trade, but also attacked fishing and passenger vessels and conducted coastal raids on villages.
 As an example, in 1985, pirates caused chaos in the town of Lahad Datu in Sabah, killing 21 people and injuring 11 others.
-Specifically the proliferation of arms which increased with armed insurgencies in the following years, contributed to the level of violence and threat posed by pirates in the region.
-Philippine authorities at the time, reported more than 431 deaths and 426 missing people in the course of twelve years, resulting in an intense high threat- level for the region.
-Victims (local seafarers and Sea Nomads) were often ordered to jump into the water (practice of ambak pare, meaning "Jump, buddy!") which explains the large number of people missing.
-The armed insurgencies of the Moro National Liberation Front (MNLF), founded in 1972, and the Moro Islamic Liberation Front (MILF), founded in 1977, provided a new impetus to piracy, with both organisations engaging in piracy to fund their armed struggle.
+Specifically, the proliferation of arms, which increased with armed insurgencies in the following years, contributed to the level of violence and threat posed by pirates in the region.
+Philippine authorities at the time reported more than 431 deaths and 426 missing people in the course of twelve years, resulting in an extremely high threat level for the region.
+Victims (local seafarers and Sea Nomads) were often ordered to jump into the water (practice of ambak pare, meaning "Jump, buddy!"), which explains the large number of people missing.
+The armed insurgencies of the Moro National Liberation Front (MNLF), founded in 1972, and the Moro Islamic Liberation Front (MILF), founded in 1977, provided a new impetus to piracy, with both organizations engaging in piracy to fund their armed struggle.
 MNLF has engaged in the extortion of fishermen, threatening to attack them if they did not pay protection money.
-Similarly, Abu Sayyaf, founded in the early 1990s, started to engage in piracy attacks, both to fund the organization and for personal financial gain.
+Similarly, Abu Sayyaf, founded in the early 1990s, began engaging in piracy attacks, both to fund the organization and for personal financial gain.